elliottsj/nextjs-vercel-pnpm-issue/README.md

 ## Proposed fix

-(link PR) is proposed to fix this issue.
+[#20949](https://github.com/vercel/next.js/pull/20949) is proposed to fix this issue.
 By using [resolve](https://github.com/browserify/resolve)'s `preserveSymlinks: true` option instead of `fs.realpathSync`, we avoid the build error.

 ### How to repro this bug fix